Because puppies and young adult dogs often catch the eye of potential adopters, many senior dogs end up in shelters like ours.

 Since August 2011, Dogs Forever has offered a “Seniors for Seniors” program to bring compassion and companionship to two special populations: senior dogs (7+ years) and senior people (65+ years) and older living in their own home.

 Although senior folks often long for the joy a wagging tail can bring, they are sadly sometimes not able to afford a dog due to limited income.
 Additionally, they are naturally concerned about what would happen to their best friend in the event of their own illness or death.

 Recognizing the many positive benefits a companion dog can bring to a senior person’s life, Dogs Forever works to remove these barriers in the following ways:

 - We solicit individuals and companies to sponsor a senior dog for $150.
 This enables us to provide basic veterinary care for the dog while waiving the adoption fee.
 There is no fee charged to the person adopting the dog.

-- If an adopter is unable to take their dog to the vet (due to lack of driver’s license or car, or for any reason), a Dogs Forever volunteer will transport the dog to the vet and home again.
+- If an adopter cannot drive to the vet (due to lack of driver’s license, or car, or other reason) a Dogs Forever volunteer will transport their dog to/from the vet’s office.

-- If an adopter is unable to afford food for their dog, Dogs Forever will provide food.
+- If an adopter is unable to afford food for their dog, Dogs Forever will provide it.

 - If an adopter cannot afford veterinary care, they will be encouraged to apply to Dogs Forever for assistance.
 If the vet care is deemed both necessary and in the dog’s best interest, we will solicit funds to help offset the expense.